s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 #### Functions

 As already mentioned above, the basic building blocks of a Haskell program are functions.
-They are defined as follows:
+We define them like this:

 ~~~~{.haskell
     }